Vault Integration Program

-Authentication Methods: Auth methods are the components in Vault that perform authentication and are responsible for assigning identity and a set of policies to a user.
+Authentication Methods: Authentication (or Auth) methods are components in Vault that perform authentication and are responsible for assigning identity along with a set of policies to a user.
 Vault supports multiple auth methods/identity models to better support your business use case.
 You can find more information about Vault Auth Methods here.

-Audit Devices: Audit devices are the components in Vault that keep a detailed log of all requests and response to Vault.
+Audit/Monitoring & Compliance: Audit/Monitoring and Compliance are components in Vault that keep a detailed log of all requests and response to Vault.
 Because every operation with Vault is an API request/response, the audit log contains every authenticated interaction with Vault, including errors.
 Vault supports multiple audit devices to support your business use case.
 You can find more information about Vault Audit Devices here.

-The Vault integration development process is described into the steps below.
+The Vault integration development process is divided into six steps.
 By following these steps, Vault integrations can be developed alongside HashiCorp to ensure that the integrations are able to be verified and supported in Vault as quickly as possible.
 A visual representation of the self-guided steps is depicted below.

 - Engage: Initial contact between vendor and HashiCorp

-- Develop and Test: Integration development and testing by vendor
+- Develop and Test: Integration development and testing process

-- Review/Certification: HashiCorp code review and certification of integration
+- Review: HashiCorp code review and verification of integration (iterative process)

 - Support: Ongoing maintenance and support of the integration by the vendor.

-In an effort to support our self-serve model we’ve included links to resources, documentation, examples and best practices to guide you through the Vault integration development and testing process:
+In an effort to support our self-serve model we’ve included links to resources, documentation, examples and best practices to guide you through the Vault integration development and testing process.

 - Auth Methods documentation